 - Relocate.
 Designate a “computer zone” for your family that is in a well-trafficked space, like the living room, so that users feel less absorbed while they’re using them.

 - Communicate.
 Tell your child’s babysitter and her friends’ parents that you are trying to cut back on screen time so that your child isn’t gorging on-screen media when you’re not around.

 - Converse.
 Watch TV with your child during designated screen media time, and ask them questions about the programming throughout.
 This will stimulate the language centres of your child’s brain, which are less active while watching TV.

 - Reconsider.
 Try not to offer TV, computer, or mobile phone use as a reward for good behaviour, or prohibit use as punishment.
 This can heighten a child’s interest in screen media.

-We offer a range of services, workshops and individualized consultations to support children experience screen addiction.
+We offer a range of services, workshops and individualised consultations to support children who experience screen addiction.
 Please contact us for more information.

 - Family Education Network (2010).
 Watch TV Along with Your Child.
 Retrieved from http://life.familyeducation.com/television/toddler/53399.html?detoured=1 Graham, Judith.
 “Children, Television and Screen Time.”
 University of Maine (2011).

 - Retrieved from http://umaine.edu/publications/4100e/ Ravichandran, P. deBravo, B.F., (June, 2010).